caseygomez/bikesharing/README.md

 Image 7: ![Bike Utilization](https://github.com/caseygomez/bikesharing/blob/main/Visuals/BikeUtilization.png)

-Looking at image 7, Bike Utilization, there are hundreds of bikes with a proportion utilized more than others.
-Des Moines is 88 sq mi (land) and New York City is 300 sq mi (land).
-That means Des Moines is smaller, and potentially more accessible by bike.
+Bike Utilization is an efficient way to see the proportion of bikes utilized.
+Des Moines is 88 sq mi (land), significantly smaller than New York City.
+That means Des Moines is potentially more accessible by bike.

 ---
 ### Results: